tektoncd/website/content/en/docs/Getting Started/pipelines.md

             - hello
           taskRef:
             name: goodbye
+          params:
+          - name: username
+            value: $(params.username)
     ```

+    The Pipeline defines the parameter `username`, that parameter is then passed to
+    the  `goodbye` Task.

-1. Apply your Pipeline configuration to your cluster:
+1. Apply the Pipeline configuration to your cluster:

     ```bash
     kubectl apply --filename hello-goodbye-pipeline.yaml
     ```

-1. Instantiate your Pipeline with a `PipelineRun` object.
-Create a new file
+1. A **Pipeline Run**, represented in the API as an object of kind
+    `PipelineRun`, instantiates a Pipeline.
+To create  Pipeline Run, create a
-    named `hello-goodbye-pipeline-run.yaml` with the following content:
+    new file named `hello-goodbye-pipeline-run.yaml` with the following:

     ```yaml
     apiVersion: tekton.dev/v1beta1